 11 of our Favorite City Waterfronts

-Below are just 11 off of our extensive list of what we believe are the best waterfronts in the world.
+Below are just 11 of an extensive list of what we believe are the best waterfronts in the world.
 In many of the cities you'll read about below, waterfronts have been reimagined as vital civic assets.
 This type of vision presents an ideal opportunity for launching placemaking campaigns that involve the entire community in shaping public spaces that reflect their aspirations.
 Just like in the history of many cities, the waterfront can be the start of something new: this time, a movement toward placemaking.

 The way to do that is by creating multi-use, multi-dimensional public spaces— attractive, engaging places with many things to do, so people of all ages and backgrounds will want to gather there.
 It's important to remember that placemaking means more than just adding distinctive or "cool" features to a location.
 It's about creating a place that engages people to do something more than look at it.
 It's about generating activity we all want to join in on; connecting us with other people.